vanderlin/GithubMembersList/README.md

-# List all members in GitHub Org
+# List all members in a GitHub Organization

 ## install
 `npm install`